o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 # RFC: Plookup in kimchi

 In 2020, [plookup](https://eprint.iacr.org/2020/315.pdf) showed how to create lookup proofs.
 Proofs that some witness values are part of a [lookup table](https://en.wikipedia.org/wiki/Lookup_table).
-Two years later, an independent team published [plonkup](https://eprint.iacr.org/2022/086) showing how to integrate Plookup into Plonk.
+Two years later, an independent team published [plonkup](https://eprint.iacr.org/2022/086) showing how to integrate Plookup into $\plonk$.

 This document specifies how we integrate plookup in kimchi.
 It assumes that the reader understands the basics behind plookup.